Molmed/checkQC/docs/index.rst

  - Read length is defined as the number of cycles run for a read.

- - All intervals for read lengths are specified as: min < x <= max (i.e. upper inclusive, lower exclusive).
+ - All intervals for read lengths are specified as: min <= x <= max (i.e. upper inclusive, lower inclusive).

  - All other intervals are exclusive.